Shadrake v Attorney-General: Constitutional considerations in the High Court decision

 Counsel for the defendant asserted that Article 14 of the Constitution of Singapore compelled the judge to adopt the real risk test.
 The relevant portions of the Article read as follows:

 Article 14 does not define the offence of contempt and hence by necessary implication it is left to the courts to define it.
 Justice Loh stated that, in defining the offence, judges must be cognizant that the definition must be circumscribed by Article 14, to ensure a balance between the freedom of speech and the offence.
 Neither can be defined in a way that renders the other otiose.

 Justice Loh went on to state that despite numerous references to constitutional authorities in other jurisdictions, the defendant's counsel had not directly addressed the issue of how Article 14 compelled the adoption of the real risk test.
 Thus, he had to "decline to enter into constitutional exposition".
-However, he noted that counsel had not submitted that the offence of scandalizing contempt itself was unconstitutional, and that cases from other jurisdictions had held that the real risk test, together with the fair criticism defence, operated as a reasonable restriction on free speech.
+However, he noted that counsel had not submitted that the offence of scandalising contempt itself was unconstitutional, and that cases from other jurisdictions had held that the real risk test, together with the fair criticism defence, operated as a reasonable restriction on free speech.

 Aftermath of the High Court decision

-On 16 November 2010, Shadrake was sentenced to imprisonment for six weeks and fined S$20,000, at that time the heaviest punishment handed down in Singapore for scandalizing contempt.
+On 16 November 2010, Shadrake was sentenced to imprisonment for six weeks and fined S$20,000, at that time the heaviest punishment handed down in Singapore for scandalising contempt.
 Amnesty International decried the sentence as a "sharp blow to freedom of expression" and stated that Singapore had drawn even greater global attention to its lack of respect for free speech.
 A statement on the website of the British High Commission in Singapore, issued by the Foreign and Commonwealth Office in London, expressed dismay at Shadrake's sentence.

 Justice Loh also created a buzz in legal circles by departing from the inherent tendency test and instead favouring the real risk test.
 According to lawyers who had studied such cases, what the judge did was significant because the real risk formula is clearer, even though he had defined it broadly.
 Under his definition, a statement with even a small risk of undermining public confidence in the courts would be found to be in contempt.
 The use of the real risk test is also significant as it comes at a time when the Government is planning to codify the law on contempt.